Democrats Were Better At Running Large U.S. Companies Than Republicans Over The Last 5 Years

 Although Democrats in company leadership might be ahead in stock performance, ironically the Republicans are leading in the market demand for these types of political-oriented financial products.

-ACFV has underperformed DEMZ since launch, but ACVF’s current assets under management (AUM) are $138 million.
+But ACVF’s current assets under management are $138 million.

 Democrats therefore might be better at running America’s largest companies.
 But so far, they have not been better at putting their investment money where their vote is.